-1. Though the net worth of the Company is negative the Company is making sincereefforts for the revival of the business of the Company whereby it is making continuesefforts to increase the volumes as well as to generate comprehensive margins from thebusiness and thereby revive the business.
+1. Though the net worth of the company is negative the company is making sincereefforts for the revival of the business of the company whereby it is making continuesefforts to increase the volumes as well as to generate comprehensive margins and therebyrevive the business.

-2. During the year under review the Income Tax Department has raised a demand of '86Lakhs on the Company for the Assessment Year 2013-14 making the demand of ' 132 crores inaggregate.
+2. During the year under review the Income Tax Department has raised a demand of '86Lakhs on the Company for the Assessment Year 2014-15 making the demand of ' 132.86 croresin aggregate.
 The said matter being disputed is still pending before the Income TaxAuthorities.
 In this regard the Income Tax Authorities have also attached the propertiesof the Company against the said demand as mentioned in the Auditors in their Report.

-5. As explained by the Auditors in their report at point no. 5 the Company has sentletters obtaining confirmation of balances to various parties but replies thereto arestill awaited.
+5. As explained by the Auditors in their report at point no. 5 the Company has sentletters obtaining confirmation of balances to various parties but due to non-receipt ofreplies the balances of parties customers as well as various loans and advances given arestill awaited.

 1. As explained earlier at point no. i above N K Proteins Private Limited (N KProteins Limited) was a trading cum clearing member of National Spot Exchange (NSEL).
 Inthe said matter NSEL has filed a recovery suit in Bombay High Court against N K ProteinsPrivate Limited and others.
 N K Oil Mills Private Limited was neither a trading member nora client of N K Proteins Private Limited.
 In this regard a Notice of Motion is filedbefore the Hon'ble Bombay High Court on behalf of N K Oil Mills Private Limited and thematter is sub-judice